fryefryefrye/Open-Source-RKS/README.md

 ### Frequency hopping

 The key, as an Active RFID Tag, will transmit its ID and the volt of the battery 3 times every second in 3 different channels.<br>
-The Controller, as the receiver, will listening on these 3 different channels every second.<br> This will make the system more anti-interference.<br>
+The Controller, as the receiver, will listening on these 3 different channels, one channel for one second.<br> This will make the system more anti-interference.<br>

-### nRF setting

 ### Power Consumption of the Tag